 - September 3-4

 While the town is only home to about 1,000 residents, it's a hub for the area and offers a nice selection of shopping and impressive line-up of great restaurants within a few blocks of the town clock tower.

-Banner Elk's biggest event of the year celebrates the coming of the snow season with a Woolly Worm Festival on the third weekend in October.
-A contest determines which one worm will have the honor of predicting the severity of the coming winter; and they make that worm earn the honor by winning heat after heat of hard-fought races – up a three-foot length of string.
+Woolly Worm Festival: Banner Elk's biggest event of the year celebrates the coming of the snow season with a Woolly Worm Festival on the third weekend of October.
+A contest determines which one worm will have the honor of predicting the severity of the coming winter.
 Enjoy a big selection of arts and crafts, food and live music.
 Read more.

-Experience 19th century history of life in Banner Elk and the North Carolina mountains in the home of Samuel Henry Banner, one of Banner Elk's original settlers.
-Wander back in time through the re-created household.
-The museum hosts daily guided tours mid-June through mid-October by volunteers who introduce you to life in the 1800s.
+Banner House Museum: Experience 19th-century life in the North Carolina mountains at the home of Samuel Henry Banner, one of Banner Elk's original settlers.
+Take daily guided tours mid-June through mid-October by volunteers.

 - Banner Elk Winery (photo above) is the most celebrated winery in the region, growing new French-American and American varieties of grapes.
 Banner Elk wines pay tribute to the rugged mountain landscape and capture the delicate nuance and subtle flavors.
 Stop in for a tasting year around from 12 Noon until 6 PM every day but Mondays.
 They also offer private tours and tastings with advance scheduling of at least one week.
 Located at 60 Deer Run Lane.